This must-read weekend guide to Portland, Oregon includes things to do, where to eat, where to stay, what to pack and more!

 Breweries: It goes without saying that Oregon has amazing beer, so it may be hard to narrow down just which ones to visit.
 Local favorites include The Commons, 10 Barrel, Ecliptic, and Burnside, but you can check out Portland’s beer map here to find other local breweries near your location.

 Strip Clubs: Portland is not only known for its beer and hipsters, but amazingly has the most strip clubs per capita in the U.S. as well.
-There’s just too many to list here, so check out this list to see which ones fit your style.
 And yes, they cater to vegan and LGBT crowds of course!

 Beer Festivals: Here in ‘Beervana’ there’s at least one beer festival nearly every month of the year.
 If you missed Beer Week in June, you can still make if for the annual Holiday Ale Festival the first weekend of December.
 There’s many more festivals changing yearly, so take a second to look online to see if any of them happen to fall during the time of your trip.

 Powell’s Books: Powell’s Books, located in downtown, is known for being the largest bookstore in the world – and whether you’re a book fan or not this place is a must.
 Stop at the in-store coffee bar for a latte and hit the stacks.
 There’s a full city block of books to scan, and you don’t want to miss anything.
 From autographed first-editions to rare finds to author readings, there’s always something interesting going on in the Pearl Room so make sure to check it out.